 The Chesapeake Bay Crossing Study: Tier 1 NEPA (Bay Crossing Study) is a National Environmental Policy Act (NEPA) study that resulted in the identification of a Selected Corridor Alternative to address congestion at the Bay Bridge while considering financial viability and environmental responsibility.

 The Maryland Transportation Authority (MDTA) and Federal Highway Administration (FHWA) followed a well-established tiered NEPA process that provides a systematic approach for advancing potential transportation improvements.
 The Bay Crossing Study Tier 1 NEPA included scoping; purpose and need development; corridor alternative analysis and screening; traffic and environmental analyses; and public and agency involvement.

-The Maryland Transportation Authority (MDTA) owns, finances, operates, and maintains the William Preston Lane, Jr. Memorial (Bay) Bridge and is conducting the $5 million Bay Crossing Study.
+The MDTA owns, finances, operates, and maintains the William Preston Lane, Jr. Memorial (Bay) Bridge and conducted the Bay Crossing Study Tier 1 NEPA.